mickoissicko/ussr/README.md

 * **Linux/Darwin**: `34.93 MB`
 * *Includes*: `Ngrok`, `MCRCON`, `Flask`, `Requests`
 * *Excludes*: `C-URL`, `Tar`, `PyPi`, `Python`

+Please note that the Wiki contains steps to manually install/configure the USSR.
+You should **only** check out the wiki if you use MacOS, or if you use any Linux distribution that isn't Arch.
+(Gentoo, Debian, Alpine, etc.)

+The Wiki may also be used to troubleshoot some steps.
+However, if you use a Windows machine or Archlinux, installing it via the shell script (for Arch,) and the batch script (for Windows,) should work just fine.

 # Compatibility
 This application works on: